rackerlabs/docs-developer-blog/_posts/2018-11-29-microsoft-power-bi.md

 In the group or app workspace, a single copy of a report and dashboard is shared.
 This copy is not visible to external users.

-App workspace is an evolution and a simplification of content packs that's easier to understand and maintain in the long run because an app that you create has a one-to-one relationship with its workspace.
+You can think of an app workspace as a simplified evolution of the content pack.
+App workspaces are easier to understand and maintain in the long run because an app that you create has a one-to-one relationship with its workspace.

 #### Share results with users outside of the group

-If you want to share the results with users outside of the group, using the content pack for an organization is a good solution.
+If you want to share results with users outside of the group, using the content pack for an organization is a good solution.
 Users receive copies of these objects, and the copies are automatically synchronized if a new version of the same content pack is published.
-If a user customizes a copy of an object, they only work on their own copy of the reports.
+If a user customizes a copy of an object, it only works on their own copy of the reports.
 The copy is no longer synchronized with the original one.

 ### Security and roles

-In Power BI, you can use row-level security (RLS) to restrict data access for specific users by using filters.
+In Power BI, you can use row-level security (RLS) and filters to restrict data access for specific users.
 You can define these filters within roles.
 You can configure RLS for data models on datasets that use DirectQuery, such as SQL Server.